kaiachain/kaia-docs/docs/references/sdk/caver-js/api/caver-transaction/caver-transaction.md

 The [senderTxHash](../../../../../learn/transactions/transactions.md#sendertxhash) is a hash of the transaction except for the fee payer's address and signature, so [transactionHash](#transaction-gettransactionhash) and [senderTxHash](../../../../../learn/transactions/transactions.md#sendertxhash) are the same for basic transactions.

-For information on how to make the [senderTxHash](../../../../../learn/transactions/transactions.md#sendertxhash) for each transaction type, see [Kaia Design - Transactions](../../../../../learn/transactions/transactions.md).
+For information on how to make the [senderTxHash](../../../../../learn/transactions/transactions.md#sendertxhash) for each transaction type, see [Klaytn Design - Transactions](../../../../../learn/transactions/transactions.md).

 **Return Value**